 1 Completed Schedule 6 Form signed by the property owner.
 2 Prerequisite planning fee.
 3 Copy of Certificate of Title.
-4 Detailed written statement in support of proposal, including but not limited to: " Type of use/development.
+4 Detailed written statement in support of proposal, including but not limited to: Type of use/development.
 Hours of normal and peak operation, and number of employees.
 Compliance with the Town Planning Scheme, these Design Guidelines, and any other applicable Detailed Area Plans, Structure Plans, Outline Development Plans and other applicable Shire of Kalamunda policies.
 Justification for any proposed variations.
 Distance of all structures from nearest boundaries.
 Existing and proposed building envelope (if applicable) 5 Site plan (4 copies) of a scale of no less than 1:500 showing: Lot number(s), land area, boundaries, dimensions of the site and a north point (preferably to the top of the page).
 Location of existing buildings and landscaping to be retained.
 Existing ground features including watercourses.
-Location of proposed buildings and landscaping.
+Location of proposed buildings and landscaping Location of proposed banange and landocaping.
 Details of effluent disposal systems.
-Gully and manhole locations, pipe sizes, subsoil drainage requirements, falls to paved areas, falls to landscaped areas, proposed connection of Shire system and soak wells.
+Gully and maphole locations, pipe sizes, subsoil drainage requirements, falls to payed Gully and manhole locations, pipe sizes, subsoil drainage requirements, falls to paved areas, falls to landscaped areas, proposed connection of Shire system and soak wells.
 Existing and proposed contours and floor levels, embankments and retaining walls.
 Location and type of any easements.
 Details of roads, accessways, crossovers, visitor and staff car parking, commercial vehicle parking and manoeuvring, location of loading/unloading areas, fencing location and type, and any proposed verge treatments.
 Details of any open space and staff amenity areas.
 Schedule of materials, colours and finishes.
 Location and details of any cut and fill, and method of retaining.
 Location and type of bin storage areas and recycling facilities.
 Statement regarding all energy efficiency measures proposed, and how it is planned to minimise water use.
 6 Floor plans (4 copies) of a scale of no less than 1:500 showing: Internal dimensions.
-The uses to take place in each part of the building(s) Public &amp; staff facilities clearly marked.
+The uses to take place in each part of the building(c) The uses to take place in each part of the building(s) Public & staff facilities clearly marked Public & staff facilities clearly marked.
 All entrances and fire exits.
-7 Elevations (4 copies) of a scale of no less than 1:500 showing external dimensions, fixtures & lighting details.
+7 Elevations (4 copies) of a scale of no less than 1:500 showing external dimensions, fixtures & ' lighting details.
 8 Coloured streetscape elevation(s) (4 copies) for all developments exceeding \$1M.
 9 Signage strategy.
 (Advertising, information and directional) 10 Landscape plan.
 (See Appendix 1) 11 Landscape reticulation plan.
 (See Appendix 1)